 If you look around your home and feel like you’re running out of storage space, perhaps it is time to utilize your attic.
 By placing flooring in your attic, you can store and access more items.
 You could even convert your attic space into a spare room.
 Think about it- do you want an art studio?
 How about a playroom for your children?
 Give them the attic!
 There are many things you can do with your attic by simply adding some proper flooring.

 The Attic Dek Flooring Storage System consists of a pack of four flooring panels.
 Each panel can support up to 250 pounds.
-In addition, the four panels combined claim nearly 10 feet by 10 feet worth of space, so you can finally utilize the unused space in your attic for an affordable price!
+In addition, the four panels combined claim nearly 10 square feet worth of space, so you can finally utilize the unused space in your attic for an affordable price!

 The panels are lightweight and easy to install- the shape of the panels allows you to click them into place before attaching them to the beams on the ground, meaning installation should take no more than 15 minutes.